 Flagship Eatery (5 Hunter Square, Edinburgh EH1 1QW) | Civerinos Slice (49 Forrest Road, Edinburgh EH1 2QP) | West Slice (187 St John's Rd, Corstorphine, Edinburgh EH12 7SL) | Prom Slice (47-49 Figgate Ln, Portobello, Edinburgh EH15 1HJ)

-We were quite rightly lambasted for missing out this excellent little eatery in our last feature on Edinburgh's pizza joints and with a fan base as loyal as theirs they must be doing something right.
+We were quite rightly lambasted for missing out this excellent little eatery in our last feature on Edinburgh's pizza joints.
+With a fan base as loyal as theirs, they must be doing something right.

 The menu is a little more stripped back and leaning towards street food than the others on our list, but it is safe to say that it offers some of the most interesting pizzas around.

 Using artisan sourdough as the base for some cracking ingredients including slow cooked pulled pork & apple, Nduja sausage and salciccia, the all vegan ‘meat is murder’ pizza, and of course, the now famous Civerinos pizza.

 Since 2017, Civerinos has seen huge business growth, and has opened 4 more pizza places in Edinburgh.
 The same incredible sourdough base and delicious sugo is used, but toppings vary from menu to menu.
 In Edinburgh in 2021, you're never more than a stone's throw away from a civerinos pizza, which in our books, is a great comfort.